rshipp/ir-triage-toolkit/README.md

     ./create-toolkit /store/it/here

+Note: Steps 1-3 should be run on a non-involved machine, preferably before an incident even occurs.
+The toolkit it creates should be stored on a USB drive or similar location, where it can be used in case an incident does occur.

 Once the toolkit has been created, you can use it by opening a shell in the directory where the toolkit is stored, and starting the volatile data collection script: